ViniRoveri/PortfolioViniciusRoveri/readme.md

 <br/>

 Project where I showcase all my abilities in Web Development, UX design, Motion Graphics and 3D Modelling, all merged together in one single piece.
-Made using various professional and industry standard tools for the front-end development such as GSAP for JavaScript animations, React Three Fiber which is an extension of the ThreeJS library, Bodymovin for making After Effects animations web-ready, and a whole more that when combined with the standard React, Typescript & Tailwind, create the art you see on the screen.
+Made using various professional and industry standard tools for the front-end development such as the NextJS framework, GSAP for JavaScript animations, React Three Fiber which is an extension of the ThreeJS library, Bodymovin & Lottie-Web for making After Effects animations web-ready, and a whole more that when combined with the standard NextJS, React, Typescript & Tailwind, create the art you see on the screen.

 <br/>